hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 > Connect-HPEGL -Credential $credentials
 ```

-If you have multiple company (or tenant) accounts, you can add the **\-CompanyName** parameter to connect to the appropriate tenant as follows:
+If you have multiple company accounts, you can add the **\-CompanyName** parameter to connect to the appropriate company account as follows:

 ```powershell
 > Connect-HPEGL -Credential $credentials -CompanyName "HPE Mougins"